Characters: One Piece: The Seven Warlords of the Sea

 - Aloof Dark-Haired Girl: Height?
 Check (191 cm, for the curious).
 Dark hair?
 Check.
 Beautiful?
 Check.
 Aloof/graceful attitude?
 Check.

 - Animal Motifs: The snake, being beautiful and vain.
 She also resides on an island where serpents are the pet of choice.

 - Antiquated Linguistics

 - Ascended Extra: She's the second character after Luffy from One Piece who is included to the J Stars Victory VS character roster.
-What makes it really impressive is the fact that no other character of One Piece is included in this game, yet.
-Not even the other Straw Hats, yes, not even Zoro.
+What makes it really impressive is the fact that no other character from One Piece was included in this game, until Akainu is revealed in this game.
+Not even the other Straw Hats, yes, not even Zoro are in this game, yet.
 And not only that, Hancock is the second fighting female character despite not even a main character like Rukia or Kagura or Lala who are just supporting characters in this game.

 - Asskicking Equals Authority: Yep.

 - Badass: As of chapter 560, the reason she got the title of Warlord of the Sea is revealed to be more than the result of her Devil Fruit, as Smoker's Jutte and face can testify.

 - Badass Adorable: The adorable side isn't as prominent as in other characters in the series, but she does have moments where she looks pretty damn cute.

 - Badass Cape: Two of them, each with a slightly different design, and the only items in Hancock's wardrobe that are neither form-fitting nor stripperiffic.
 But it sure helps her look regally intimidating.

 - Berserk Button: Do not, I repeat do not threaten Luffy's life if she's there to see it.

 - Broken Bird: Her past as a slave has made her what she is today.